JackyLin97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a 3rd year undergraduate studying Computer Science & Artificial Intelligence at the University of Sheffield.
-My research interests include nature language processing, speech processing and music processing.
+Personally, I am interested in the research domains involving natural language processing, speech processing and digital signal processing.